-The Dutch Tinker Studbook NSvT was established in October 1999 and is the only officially recognized Tinker Studbook in the Netherlands and Europe.
-The Dutch Studbook for Tinkers has been European mother studbook since March 2000.
+The Dutch Studbook for Tinkers NSvT was established in October 1999 and is the only officially recognized studbook for the Tinker in the Netherlands and Europe.
+The Dutch Studbook for Tinkers has been the European mother studbook since March 2000.
 The NSvT is an “open” studbook.
-Any horse that meets the breed standard of a Tinker, assessed by the jury on an exterior inspection, can be entered into the studbook.
+Any horse that meets the breed standard of a Tinker, judged by the jury on an exterior inspection, can be entered into the studbook.

 The NSvT aims to:

 Monitoring, guaranteeing and promoting the breeding and use of the Tinker.

 1. User Goals

 establishing and monitoring studbooks and registers.